 suggap

-Sudden Fear is a 1952 American film noir thriller film directed by David Miller, and starring Joan Crawford and Jack Palance in a tale about a successful woman who marries a murderous man.
-The screenplay by Lenore J. Coffee and Robert Smith was based upon the novel of the same name by Edna Sherry.
+Sudden Fear is a 1952 American film noir thriller film starring Joan Crawford and Jack Palance in a tale about a successful woman who marries a murderous man.
+Directed by David Miller, the screenplay by Lenore J. Coffee and Robert Smith was based upon the novel of the same name by Edna Sherry.

 Plot

 Myra Hudson (Crawford) is a successful Broadway playwright who rejects Lester Blaine (Palance) as the lead in her new play.
-Later, she meets Lester on a train bound for San Francisco, is swept off her feet and, after a brief courtship, marries him.
+Later, she meets him on a train bound for San Francisco, is swept off her feet and, after a brief courtship, marries him.